Valeria Lynch: 1980s

-In 1989 she composed and recorded la extraña dama for the TV series of the same name on Channel 9 from Argentina.
+In 1989, Lynch composed and recorded la extraña dama for the TV series of the same name on Channel 9 from Argentina.
 The song, included on the LP Energia, sold 60,000 copies and features present in 9 shows at the Teatro Gran Rex de Buenos Aires.
 The album included the song Hay un mañana a duet with Mexican singer José José, "el principe de la cancion."
 She extensively toured throughout America, was named the "Figure of the Year" by the Association of Entertainment Critics of New York and also presented for the third time in Carnegie Hall, accompanying the singer Marcelo Alejandro as part of a music festival.
 The high ratings that popularised the soap opera "The Strange Lady" in the almost one hundred countries where televised brought the theme song sung by Valeria Lynch to markets like Italy, Israel, Egypt, Romania, Russia, Poland, Hungary, Australia, Greece, the Philippines and Turkey, where their records had not yet been published.

-Between 1983 and 1989, Valeria Lynch was the Argentinean artist who placed the most songs in the main music sales and charts of Latin America.
+Between 1983 and 1989, Lynch was the Argentinean artist who placed the most songs in the main music sales and charts of Latin America.

 1990s

-During this decade, Valeria Lynch's career was more quiet, as she was established in popular taste and adapted to the changing music industry and the market that saw the birth of vinyl gave way to CD and video as primary distribution mode.
+During the 1990s, Lynch's career was more quiet, as she was established in popular taste and adapted to the changing music industry and the market that saw the birth of vinyl gave way to CD and video as primary distribution mode.
 She remained successful due to her avant-garde sound in the last decade, without continental touring as before.
 Lynch also returned to musical comedy and was successful with the intelligentsia in Argentina that once did not understand so much success in a clearly popular figure.

-In 1990 she participated in the Festival of San Remo, Italy, where the critics compared her playing style to that of Mina Mazzini.
+In 1990 Lynch participated in the Festival of San Remo, Italy, where the critics compared her playing style to that of Mina Mazzini.
 Her record label BMG RCA- released a compilation album entitled "Mis mejores canciones" as a closure of her stage career full of hit songs.
 This sold just over 200,000 copies in Argentina alone.

 Recorded in Rome in 1991, the album hablame de amor had sixteen consecutive performances at the Opera Theater in Buenos Aires, surpassing the record held by the Spanish Julio Iglesias at the same venue.
-Towards the end of that year she attracted more than 100,000 spectators at the concert at the Avenida 9 de Julio, Buenos Aires, and saw another 150,000 people in her recital at the Apple Festival in the province of Mendoza.
+Towards the end of that year, Lynch attracted more than 100,000 spectators at the concert at the Avenida 9 de Julio, Buenos Aires, and saw another 150,000 people in her recital at the Apple Festival in the province of Mendoza.
 She also made a special album for Chilean television.

-In 1992 she made a new version of " Estan Tocando nuestra Cancion" with her partner and friend Victor Laplace and her CD sin red launched.
+In 1992, Lynch made a new version of " Estan Tocando nuestra Cancion" with her partner and friend Victor Laplace and her CD sin red launched.